 When it comes to drawing realism, I have always admired people I have worked with who can pull plausible images out of their minds without resorting to reference.
 Even when the subject matter isn’t some fantasy-land or goof-ball cartoon, I enjoy seeing a personal stylisation that informs drawings of the “real” world.
 I think that has made me want to be capable of the same.
 But I realise that part of the reason that people can draw from memory or imagination is that is that they have spent the time puting images INTO their heads first.

 I can be sloppy about using reference too… Though not always out of pure laziness.
 I have learned that I draw better caricatures from memory than I do from looking at a photograph directly.
-Memory seems to record a shorthand record of a person’s dominant features and attitudes; a good place to start in doing a caricature.
+Memory seems to be a shorthand record of a person’s dominant features and attitudes; a good place to start in doing a caricature.
 Seeing myself as a cartoonist rather than an artist gives me a bit more licence to exaggerate and fudge the details…

 I suppose that the reason I started drawing in the first place was that it was a form of escapism.
 It wasn’t about representing reality but coming up with an alternative.
 Anyway, as much as I enjoy doodling from my imagination, I have been thinking that I need to more often feed it it with some reality; life drawing or sketching from life, or even copying images from books and magazines, is something that I need to do more of… in order to find that balance of personal style and plausiblity.